swisskyrepo/PayloadsAllTheThings/Server Side Template Injection/README.md

 * **Java**: Freemarker, Jinjava, Velocity, ...
 * **Ruby**: ERB, Slim, ...

-[This post](https://medium.com/@0xAwali/template-engines-injection-101-4f2fe59e5756) summurize the syntax and detection method for most of the template engines for JavaScript, Python, Ruby, Java and PHP and how to differentiate between engines that use the same syntax.
+[The post "template-engines-injection-101" from @0xAwali](https://medium.com/@0xAwali/template-engines-injection-101-4f2fe59e5756) summarize the syntax and detection method for most of the template engines for JavaScript, Python, Ruby, Java and PHP and how to differentiate between engines that use the same syntax.

 ### Escalate to Code Execution